 Under the common knowledge exception to the requirement of expert testimony, only the most obvious forms of medical malpractice and medical negligence may be established without expert testimony.
 After reviewing the allegations in the plaintiff’s complaint, the appeals court determined it would be within the common knowledge of a layperson whether an EMT’s alleged negligent, reckless, or intentional striking of a patient’s face, while the patient is strapped to a gurney, would fall below the standard of care.
 The appeals court went on to conclude that, since this alleged act would not require expert proof to aid the jury in understanding the issue, the plaintiff’s case fell within the common knowledge exception.
 Since no expert proof was necessary to establish negligence, no certificate of good faith would be required pursuant to THCLA.
 Accordingly, the appeals court reversed and remanded for the entry of an order dismissing the claims without prejudice based upon his failure to provide pre-suit notice, allowing the plaintiff an opportunity to refile.

-The Nashville injury lawyers at Martin Heller Potempa & Sheppard can represent victims hurt in accidents caused by negligent individuals or businesses.
+The Nashville injury lawyers at Martin Heller Potempa & Sheppard can represent victims of medical negligence for individuals.
 Our skilled attorneys have experience litigating medical malpractice actions, premises liability claims, motor vehicle collision cases, and many other types of personal injury cases.
 Arrange an initial consultation with one of our licensed attorneys by calling (615) 800-7096 or completing our contact form online.